talesporto/dockerfiles/basic/basic-interpreter-rust/README.md

 ## Goals

-- Be able to interpret the sample `TODO.BAS` from the `gwbasic` Docker project.
+- Be able to interpret the sample `TODO.BAS` from the `basic` Docker project.
 - Be able to cross-compile to Rust
 - Unit tests, with code coverage
 - VS Code debugging